amflorio/vrpsd-optimal-restocking/README.md

 The paper is also freely available at [https://arxiv.org/abs/2302.02538](https://arxiv.org/abs/2302.02538)

-The code implements a branch-cut-and-price (BP&C) algorithm for the VRPSD under optimal restocking.
+The code implements a branch-price-and-cut (BP&C) algorithm for the VRPSD under optimal restocking.

 ## Dependencies
 The implementation requires: